hackclub/blot/README.md

 **A custom CNC drawing machine** designed from scratch to introduce you to digital fabrication.
 It's made of 6 unique 3D printed parts with a custom control board and easy to understand firmware, which can be interfaced with through JavaScript in the browser.
 Blot is designed in OnShape.
 Check out the [3D model of the project](https://cad.onshape.com/documents/0bcd2f50d2614ea26189f43b/w/23913e7defc94fc29f7833e6/e/72ea852bfc1822955e506e37?renderMode=0&uiState=6538235d42737a70b1996741).
-You can find the [bill of materials here](https://blot.hackclub.com/assembly) if you'd like to 3D print your Blot [the parts are here](https://github.com/hackclub/blot/tree/main/hardware/mechanical/drawing-thing-v4).
+You can find the [bill of materials here](https://blot.hackclub.com/assembly) and, if you'd like to 3D print your Blot, [the parts are here](https://github.com/hackclub/blot/tree/main/hardware/mechanical/drawing-thing-v4).
 The entire build costs about $150 dollars.
 If you're a teen we will give you all the parts for a PR with your an art piece you coded yourself.

 <img width="250" alt="parts" src="https://github.com/hackclub/blot/assets/27078897/04ab7345-03fa-4b60-9870-64a99327e8cd">